ScamVerify

 Update frequency: Real-time lookup on each request (cached after first lookup).

 Used by: Phone channel.
 Line type and carrier information are critical scoring signals.
 VoIP numbers, especially non-fixed VoIP, carry higher baseline risk.
 Invalid numbers are automatically scored at 100.
+Inactive numbers (not assigned to any subscriber) are strong spoofing indicators.

 Robocall Detection Database